Choosing between custom software and off-the-shelf software is not a technical decision. It’s a business decision with long-term consequences.

 Ownership, control, and vendor lock-in

 With off-the-shelf software, you license the product.
 The vendor controls pricing, feature direction, update schedules, and in some cases, data portability.
+Data access policies are also determined by the vendor, which can limit your ability to manage your own data and impact compliance or operational flexibility.

 That’s not always a problem, but it does introduce dependency.
 If a vendor changes direction or discontinues a product, your options may be limited.